CCurl/cccForth/README.md

 ## Built-in words
 ```
+mem      (--a)   a: Start address for MEMORY area
 cb       (--a)   a: Start address for CODE area
 vb       (--a)   a: Start address for VARS area
+mem-sz   (--n)   n: Size of system to be persisted on FSAVE
-csz    (--n)   n: Size of CODE area
+code-sz  (--n)   n: Size of CODE area
-vsz    (--n)   n: Size of VARS area
+vars-sz  (--n)   n: Size of VARS area
-ha     (--a)   a: Address of HERE
+(here)   (--a)   a: Address of HERE
-la     (--a)   a: Address of LAST
+(last)   (--a)   a: Address of LAST
-va     (--a)   a: Address of VHERE
+(vars)   (--a)   a: Address of VHERE
 base     (--a)   a: Address of BASE
+CELL     (--n)   n: size in bytes of a CELL
 ```

-## Extending cccForth
+## Extending c4
 In the C code, TOS is the "top-of-stack", and NOS is "next-on-stack".
 There is also push(x) and pop(), which manage the stack.

-In the beginning of the cccForth.cpp file, there is a section where prims[] is defined.
-This enumerates all the primitives that cccForth knows about.
+In the beginning of the c4.cpp file, there is a section where prims[] is defined.
+This enumerates all the primitives that c4 knows about.
 The first member of an entry is the Forth name, the second part is the VML code.

 You will see there are sections that add additional primitives if a symbol is #defined, for example:
 ```